scriptnull/vishnubharathi.codes/source/_posts/go-contexts.md

 }
 ```

 Now that we know the details of `timerCtx`, we can go back to exploring the `WithDeadline` method.
-After having a timerCtx, we propogate the cancel from parent to children.
+After having a timerCtx, we propagate the cancel from parent to children.

 ```go
 propagateCancel(parent, c)